• it never really happened

 ₁₂ I looked right at the sun, right at it, right into its rays.

-₁₃ I missed my moment and, in a flash, I didn’t see anything and lost everything.
+₁₃ I was deceived.
+In a flash, I didn’t see anything and lost everything.

-₁₄ I lost my memory, I lost my sight, I lost hold of reason.
-But I felt.
+₁₄ I lost my memory, I lost my sight, I lost hold of reason, gravity, and logic.
+But I did feel.
 I felt everything slip out of my hands.
 From that moment all I could do was feel.

 When you look at the sun for clarity you get what you came for.